emqx/neuron-docs/en_US/getting-started/quick_start.md

 1. Fill in the Tag name, e.g. tag1.
 2. Fill in the driver address, e.g. 1!400001; for detailed instructions on how to use the driver address, please refer to the [driver instructions](../module-plugins/module-driver.md).
 3. Select the Tag type, e.g. Read, Write.
-4. Select the data type, e.g., int16.
+4. Select the data type, e.g. int16.
-5. Click the `Create` button to complete the Tag creation.
+5. Click on the `Add` button to add next tag, repeat 1 - 4 until the last tag added.
-6. Click on the `Add` button to add next tag.
+6. Optionally delete a tag.
-7. Repeat 1 - 6 until the last tag added.
+7. Click the `Create` button to complete the Tag creation.

-::: notes
+::: tip
 A new tag can be created by using the `Add` button, where a `Delete` button will appear next to the information box after the tag is successfully created.
 :::